29. Segregation with Persistent Shocks#

 Flip probability: 0.01

-The figures show a striking result: segregation levels at the end of the simulation are much higher than in the basic model without shocks.
+The figures show an interesting result: segregation levels at the end of the simulation are much higher than in the basic model without shocks.